Kiptoo-Deus/pulsehub/README.md

-# pulsehub
+# PulseHub
- A customizable system monitoring dashboard with automation, built with Rust and C++
+A cross-platform dashboard for system monitoring and automation, blending C++ performance with Rust safety.

+## Status
+Work in progress!